Oregon Zoo

 Veterinary Medical Center

 The building interior required state-of-the-art equipment, including HVAC systems for both human and animal occupancy, animal cages, humidifiers and oxygen systems required for complex animal care.
 The building design improves the safety and comfort of the animals.
 Rubberized flooring and padded walls keep hoofed animals from wearing down their hoofs or injuring themselves.
 Aquatic animals have access to temperature controlled pools, as well as an indoor and outdoor holding area.
-A new quarantine area provides the vets with a larger and sturdier space for large primates and carnivores.
+A quarantine area provides a large and sturdier space for primates and carnivores.
 The flow of the floor plan allows the staff to easily coordinate medical treatments, surgeries and other procedures with the lab located close to the main treatment areas, and surgery and X-ray in the central core of the building.

 The Medical Center was awarded first place in the Daily Journal of Commerce's 2012 Top Projects Award.